-Today's hunt is set up in pictures -- so very easy for kids of all ages (readers & non-readers) to do on their own!
+Today's hunt is perfect for the coming months -- so very easy for kids of all ages (readers & non-readers) to do on their own!

 So grab a jacket, a clipboard and this FREE printable scavenger hunt list and see how many items you can find in your neighborhood this week!

 We really enjoy celebrating Spring (once it gets here ;) Have you seen this classic list of 100 Fun Spring Activities?!

 So many great ideas for things to do & ways to get out and explore as the season changes!

 One of the easiest activities is a scavenger hunt -- you can do them after school, on the weekends, over drag it out over a few days if you have kids who like to dawdle along on their hunt ;) Even though we already have a wonderful Early Spring Scavenger Hunt, it's in list format (but, oh so colorful & quite a challenge!)

 With an outdoor hunt, you can also mix in some great science and nature lessons too.
 For example, kids may see various colors of flowers but not know their names.
 And it's a great time to discuss the lifecycle of a tree (as the buds for leaves begin to form) or visit a pond and see how it comes to life in the Spring.

 When heading out on a scavenger hunt in the Spring, we like to have a few key items with us.

 Here's a few tips on what to have with you including affiliate links to a few of our favorite items:

 ◊ Be sure to grab the right outdoor gear -- a jacket is a must and footwear (like sneakers or rain boots) in case you run into muddy areas.